 The character limit does not include the title and the authors.
 Only the abstract/case text, table and spaces are taken into account.

 The Table field holds a table without surrounding text.
 DO NOT COPY your table into the field.
 You must RECREATE your table using the tools provided.

 The maximum size of the table is 12 columns and 20 rows, and you can only enter one table.
 The title field is optional.

 In addition to your text, you can add a picture.

 Your picture file must meet the following criteria:

 Please make sure that your picture is readable on the abstract/case preview (this represents how it will look in all publications).
 You can only enter one picture, and the title field is optional.

-Important: As the grading and selection process is blinded, the title and body text must not contain identifying features, ie information such as
+Important: As the grading and selection process is blind, the title and body text must not contain identifying features, ie information such as:

 Failure to comply with the above requirements will/may lead to automatic rejection of the submission or this information may be deleted by the abstract services and some rephrasing may occur.

-Furthermore, the Abstract Review Committee (graders) is required to identify abstracts/cases pertaining to commercial promotion of a proprietary product, to notify the selection committee.
+Furthermore, the Abstract Review Committee (graders) is required to identify abstracts/cases pertaining to commercial promotion of a proprietary product and to notify the selection committee.